 Cash Compensation.
-Before determining the compensation with respect to executive officers, the Committee's policy is to review base salaries proposed by the CEO and evaluate each executive officer's experience and proposed responsibilities and the salaries of similarly situated executives, including a comparison to base salaries for comparable positions at other companies.
-In determining its recommendations for adjustments to officers' base salaries, the Committee's policy is to focus primarily on the officers' contributions towards the Company's success in moving toward its long-term goals during the fiscal year and the quality of the services rendered by the officers.
+Before making compensation recommendations to the Board with respect to executive officers, the Committee's policy is to review base salaries proposed by the CEO and evaluate each executive officer's experience and proposed responsibilities and the salaries of similarly situated executives, including a comparison to base salaries for comparable positions at other companies.
+In determining its recommendations for adjustments to officers' salaries, the Committee's policy is to focus primarily on the officers' contributions towards the Company's success in moving toward its long-term goals during the fiscal year and the quality of the services rendered by the officers.
 In recommending the CEO's fiscal 1997 base salary, the Committee used the same criteria it applies to other officers.
-The Committee recognized the achievement of a number of goals by the Company in fiscal 1996, including submitting a New Drug $% \left[{{\left[{{\left({{{\left({{{c}} \right)}} \right.} \right.} \right]}{\rm{cl}}}} \right]} \right]$ Application in March 1996 and receiving FDA approval in November 1996.
+The Committee recognized the achievement of a number of goals by the Company in fiscal 1996, including submitting a New Drug Application in March 1996 and receiving FDA approval in November 1996.
 The Board or the Committee may award cash bonuses for exceptional contributions to the Company's success.
 No cash bonuses were awarded in fiscal 1996 with the exception of a \$80,000 cash signing bonus paid to William L. Smith, Ph.D.